levinmr/rspec-snapshot/README.md

   # Set this value to put all snapshots in a fixed directory
   config.snapshot_dir = "spec/fixtures/snapshots"

+  # Defaults to not applying any additional formatting
+  #
+  # Set this value to use a custom formatter for when `expect` receives a string
+  config.snapshot_formatter = MyFavoriteFormatter

   # Defaults to using the awesome_print gem to serialize values for snapshots
   #
   # Set this value to use a custom snapshot serializer